starbeamjs/starbeam/docs/DOM-ATTACHMENT-BOUNDARY.md

   resources for app and library authors, but should not expose ref, directive, or modifier-shaped APIs in 0.9.

-The next code move should be driven by adapter duplication or a concrete Vue API, not by the existence of the old modifier package name.
+Future code moves should be driven by adapter duplication or another concrete framework dialect, not by the existence of the old modifier package name.

 ## What is stable